 Epilator attachments are available for various parts of the body.
-Most women use their epilator on their legs.
+Most people use their epilator on their legs.
 However, there’s no reason you can’t use it on other body parts as well.
-Some epilators include attachments that make it easy to epilate your underarms, face, and even the bikini area.
+Some epilators include attachments that make it easy to epilate your underarms, face, and even the pubic area.

 Traditionally, epilators were only for dry skin, but today, there are models suitable for use in the shower.
-Many women find that it’s a little less painful to epilate wet skin.
+Many people find that it’s a little less painful to epilate wet skin.

 Some epilators let you choose between a low speed and a high speed.

-A pivoting head makes it easy to smooth the epilator over your curves.
+A pivoting head makes it easy to smooth the epilator over any curves.